kasparsd/contact-form-7-extras/readme.txt.md

 - Add [a translation to your language](https://translate.wordpress.org/projects/wp-plugins/contact-form-7-extras).

+## Changelog

+See the [release notes](https://github.com/kasparsd/contact-form-7-extras/releases) for the complete changelog.

 ## Installation

 Search for "Contact Form 7 Controls" under "Plugins" → "Add New" in your WordPress administration panel.